adrobinoga/zk-protocol/protocol.md

 Each device may store a maximum of 50 timezones.

-To open a door is needed that at least one of the timezones is satisfied, this is a necessary condition but not sufficient to open a door, that means that the timezones are **ORed**.
+To open a door is needed that at least one of the timezones is satisfied, that means that the timezones are **ORed**.

 It is possible to make a user use the timezones of the group instead of his own timezones.